Pyrrha-Foundation/pyrrha-coin/doc/build-windows.md

 # WINDOWS BUILD NOTES

-Below are some notes on how to build Nexa for Windows.
+Below are some notes on how to build Pyrrha for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.